-HE had an affair with a nine-year-old girl’s mother and treated her as his own, spoiling her and showering her with cash and small gifts.
+He had an affair with a nine-year-old girl’s mother and treated her as his own, spoiling her and showering her with cash and small gifts.

 But when a traditional healer advised him that mixing herbs with human tissue from a girl would help boost his church’s dwindling congregation, the bishop of the Eden Zionist Church in Katlehong, Ekurhuleni, Monde Tokwe, 48, looked no further, allegedly slicing off the child’s genitals with the help of his wife.

-Yesterday Detective Warrant Officer Happy Vilankulu told the Johannesburg High Court that there was a possibility that the girl, Yonelwa Sikweyiya, was still alive when her genitals and a portion of her face were sliced off in May last year – as is the case in “most ritual killings”.
+On Monday, Detective Warrant Officer Happy Vilankulu told the Johannesburg High Court that there was a possibility that the girl, Yonelwa Sikweyiya, was still alive when her genitals and a portion of her face were sliced off in May last year - as is the case in “most ritual killings”.

 “As a ritual expert, I know you remove (body) parts when the child is still alive,” Vilankulu said.